What Is a Good Price for a Business Class Ticket? Real Examples by Cost per Flight Hour

 How to Tell If a Business Class Price Is Good

-- Below €60/h: extra cheap, outstanding value
+• Below €60/h: exceptionally cheap, outstanding value

-- €60–€100/h: a solid, good Business Class deal
+• €60–€100/h: a strong Business Class deal

-- €100–€150/h: acceptable, especially when flying from your home airport
+• €100–€150/h: acceptable, especially when departing from your home airport

 These benchmarks apply to complete Business Class tickets.
 Upgrades work differently because you’ve already paid for Economy.
-That’s why €100 per hour for an upgrade is usually not a good deal once you consider the full cost and the fact that upgrades are never guaranteed.
+That’s why €100 per hour for an upgrade is usually not a particularly good deal once you consider the full ticket cost and the fact that upgrades are never guaranteed.

 Three Real Examples: What a Good Business Class Ticket Costs